cflurin/node-red-contrib-ramp-thermostat/README.md

 The target temperature is defined by a profile that provides the value depending on the current time `00:00-23:59`.
 The profile consists of several points whose connections build a sequence of lines.
 The switching moment can be optimized by defining a gradient line like a `ramp`.

-A profile has at least 2 points and should typically start at 00:00 and end at 23:59.
+**A profile has at least 2 points and must start at 00:00 and end at 23:59.**

 The hysteresis is used to prevent osciliation.
 The `[+]` value is added to the target and the `[-]` (absolute) value is subtracted from the target.
 Within this neutral zone no action accurs.